• Home

 • Role of community groups in species conservation

-The take-home message for the students is that if native forest is kept free from predators, browsing pests and weeds, the native bush will regenerate vigorously into the future.
+The take-home message for the students is that if native forest is kept free from predators, browsing pests and weeds, the native flora and fauna will regenerate vigorously into the future.

 Picture